Mobile-MCP/Mobile-MCP/README.md

 A **two-sided framework** that bridges this gap:

-- **For LLM Apps**: Import our client library, get instant access to local MCP servers
+- **For LLM Apps**: Import `mmcp-client-android`, get instant access to local MCP servers
-- **For App Developers**: Add simple annotations, expose your app's capabilities to any LLM
+- **For App Developers**: Import `mmcp-server-android`, add simple annotations, expose your app's capabilities to any LLM

 ## Platform Support